TheBoxyBear/charttools/docs/FileFormats/chart.md

 #### Common Legacy/Unused Global Events

-These are mostly just venue and character animation events that used to be included with Moonscraper's list for some reason (they have been removed in newer versions).
-Some of these may be seen if you import a .mid into Moonscraper, so not all are entirely legacy.
+Most/all of these are from Guitar Hero 1/2 charts, and are included with Moonscraper's default list of global events for some reason.

 - `idle`
 - `play`